Phryxia/Phryxia/README.md

 - Functional programming
 - Heavy type inference using TypeScript like [this one](https://github.com/marpple/FxTS/issues/239)

 I'm the original designer and author of the project [`dxf-json`](https://github.com/dotoritos-kim/dxf-json) (Not `dxf-parser`).
 Currently I'm participating in that project as sub-maintainer.
+Forgive me for lazyness- I was very busy recently.
+If you have any questions about the parser, feel free to make an issue or Email me.

 I love writing small snippets which was targeted for mathematical things.
 If you're interested, please visit [gist page](https://gist.github.com/Phryxia).